Kogitsune/7d-stop-advertising/README.md

+# Stop Advertising
+ We own the game and The Pimps have the nerve to advertise merch and other products to us?
+Not on my watch!

-# 7d-stop-advertising
+ # How it works
- Removes the advertising feeds from the splash screen / "news" panel
+ Uses xpath to remove the 'featuredNews', 'gameNews', and (presently commented out) 'guides' elements from the news menu, reducing it to a splash screen before the main menu.